mariusmm/RISC-V-TLM/README.md

 -f filename .hex filename to use

 ## Cross-compiler
-It is possible to use gcc for risc-v compiler.
+It is possible to use gcc as risc-v compiler.
 Follow the instructions (from https://github.com/riscv/riscv-gnu-toolchain):
 ~~~
 $ git clone --recursive https://github.com/riscv/riscv-gnu-toolchain
 $ cd riscv-gnu-toolchain